Mott insulator: Mott criterion

-where $~n$ is the electron density of the material and $a_0^*$ the effective bohr radius.
+where $n$ is the electron density of the material and $a_0^*$ the effective bohr radius.

 The constant $C$, according to various estimates, is 2.0, 2.78,4.0, or 4.2.

 If the criterion is satisfied (i.e. if the density of electrons is sufficiently high) the material becomes conductive (metal) and otherwise it will be an insulator.

 Mottness

-Mottism denotes the additional ingredient, aside from antiferromagnetic ordering, which is necessary to fully describe a Mott insulator.
-In other words, we might write: antiferromagnetic order + mottism = Mott insulator.
+Mottism denotes the additional component, aside from antiferromagnetic ordering, which is necessary to fully describe a Mott insulator.
 Thus, mottism accounts for all of the properties of Mott insulators that cannot be attributed simply to antiferromagnetism.
 There are a number of properties of Mott insulators, derived from both experimental and theoretical observations, which cannot be attributed to antiferromagnetic ordering and thus constitute mottism.
 These properties include: